PostHog/posthog.com/contents/blog/why-we-made-surveys.md

 It’s also a pain having to log in and out of new platforms all the time.

-Imagine instead if you could create surveys triggered by the same events you track in your analytics, or if you could trace a survey response back to a session replay in a single platform.
-Imagine if you could test changes with an A/B experiment and launch surveys alongside them to collect feedback, then turn that into a feature flag and roll it out without ever switching tools.
+Imagine creating surveys triggered by the same events you track in your analytics

+Imagine tracing a survey response back to session replay in just a few clicks.

+Imagine trialling a new feature as an A/B test, collecting feedback on it with surveys, and finally shipping the new feature to everyone, without ever switching tools.

-Imagine if you had your qualitative and quantitative data side-by-side, along with everything you need to dissect it and act on your findings.
+Imagine your qualitative and quantitative data in one place, connected to the tools you need dissect and act on it.

-That’s the vision we have for PostHog — an all-in-one platform where you can research users, observe usage, analyze data, test ideas, deploy changes, and measure impact consistently, and easily.
-No more tool juggling, compatibility wrestling, unclear pricing, or botched integrations; just a single, open-source platform that does it all.
+That’s the vision we have for PostHog – an all-in-one platform where you can research users, observe usage, analyze data, test ideas, deploy changes, and measure impact consistently, and easily.

+No more tool juggling, compatibility wrestling, unclear pricing, or botched integrations – just a single, open-source platform that does it all.

 Surveys aren’t [our defining feature](/handbook/company/values#we-havent-built-our-defining-feature-yet), but they’re an essential part of this vision.
 They add valuable real user feedback to the powerful, qualitative data you can already analyze using PostHog